Detecting meV-Scale Dark Matter via Coherent Scattering with an Asymmetric Torsion Balance

 {\bf Discussion and Conclusions} -- The coherent scattering effect significantly enhances the scattering cross-section between a light DM and a macro-object, so the acceleration of the target induced by the DM scattering is amplified.
-We propose a torsion balance experiment with test bodies of distinct geometries --- a ball and a shell --- to detect this acceleration.
+We propose a torsion balance experiment with test bodies of distinct geometries --- a cube and a shell --- to detect this acceleration.
 The geometric disparity results in different scattering cross-sections with the DM, as well as measurable acceleration and torque.
-This design provides the most stringent constraint on the DM scattering cross-section with a nucleus, $\sigma_{\chi N} \sim 10^{-53} \,$cm$^2$, for the mass range of the DM, $m_\chi \sim (10^{-5}, 10^3)$\,eV.
+This design is able to provide the strongest experimental sensitivity on the DM scattering cross-section with a nucleus, $\sigma_{\chi N} \sim 10^{-51}\,$cm$^2$, for the mass range of the DM, $m_\chi \sim (10^{-3},\,1)$\,eV.

-This setup can be extended to using test bodies made of different materials, such as a high-density small ball and a low-density large ball.
-Furthermore, we can even make the arm of the shell side shorter.
-According to the balance condition, $m_1 l_1 = m_2 l_2$, a shorter arm requires a heavier mass.
-It means the size of the shell, as well as the difference in the form factor, can be larger.
-As a result, the projected constraint can be extended to a larger mass range, as the region III in \gfig{fig:limit} becomes broader.